thedougco/responsive.ly/_posts/2013-04-2-session-notes-for_mike_monteiros_what_clients_dont_know_and_why_its_your_fault.md

 Every day some designer declares that client services is dead.
 But where do you think you can go?
 There’s no place you can go where client services isn’t part of your job.
 Your job isn’t just making shit up.
 It’s 90% convincing people that the shit you thought up is the right thing to do.

-*If it helps you do your job it's part of your job.*
+**If it helps you do your job it's part of your job.**

--Don’t work with anyone you can’t
+-Don’t work with anyone you can’t respect
 -You can't empathize with someone you don’t respect
 -Put yourself in your clients’ less stylish shoes